imbroisi/medium-react-webp/README.md

 I hope you enjoy the results.

-*"If you don't use webp in you projects, you will be assimilated.<br />
+*"If you don't use WebP in you projects, you will be assimilated.<br />
 Resistance is futile. "*<br />
 The Borg.